Scottsdale Citizen Survey

 About the Scottsdale Citizen Survey

+The National Citizen Survey is designed specifically for use by local governments and has been used by more than 350 communities in 48 states.
 Because similar surveys are conducted in hundreds of jurisdictions, Scottsdale can compare its results with other cities across the country.

 To learn more about the National Citizen Survey, visit